-The 2017 “QS world university ranking by subjects” has ranked NUS physics at the 25th position in the physics and astronomy category.
+The 2017 and 2018 “QS world university ranking by subjects” has ranked NUS physics at the 25th position in the physics and astronomy category.
 Over the years, the research output produced by the department has grown quite strongly, as shown in figure 1 below.
 The figure indicates the number of journal publications indexed by the Web of Science with an author/coauthor from our department.
 Clearly, tremendous progress has been made.

 Number of publications from NUS physics department that have been listed as “highly cited papers” by Web of Science during 1998-2017.